maryclaireteahan/hazelsnutsaboutvintage/README.md

 - [Stripe Documentation](https://stripe.com/docs) for familiarising myself with how it works
 - [Bootstrap](https://mdbootstrap.com/docs/standard/navigation/footer/) for choosing suitable a footer and applying my own styling where necessary
 - [MailChimp](https://us11.admin.mailchimp.com/) for the subscription input which I then modified
+- [Hazel's Nuts About Vintage](https://www.facebook.com/Hazelsnutsaboutvintage/) For the pictures used as favicon logo and background image
+- [Alamy](https://www.alamy.com/) For the stock photos used as products
 </details>

 - - -